Jbruslind/ECE44x_Senior_Design/README.md

 of the system as well.
 Such duties include enabling and disabling the vacuum pump, as well as enabling and disabling the flash for the system camera.

 ### Computer Science Sub-System

+The computer science sub-system has three primary functions: automation control, computer vision image analysis and user interface.
+ All three of these functions are implemented on the RaspberryPi microcontroller.
+The user interface is used to input various pieces of data such as how many samples are to be analyzed and also where the user starts/stops/resets the analysis process.
+The user interface is updated throughout the process and displays the current sample image as well as relevant data about the sample.
+The automation controls are calculated by the RaspberryPi which then sends the control messages via serial interface to the ATmega328 where they are decoded and used to set the motors to the proper angles.
+The image analysis is handled using OpenCV and can analyze approximately 5 samples per minute.
+It counts the number of microbial growths if any are present.
+After the data has been collected it is output to a .csv file that is easily transferred into a spreadsheet report.